A recent research study linked peptic disease (heartburn, GERD, stomach ulcer) to gluten exposure in patients with gluten sensitivity.

 Gastric Reflux is A Common Symptom of Gluten Exposure

 I commonly see patients with a conglomeration of gastric symptoms that are directly caused by gluten exposure.
+They have questions like, “Why does bread give me heartburn every time I eat it?” or “Why do I have reflux all of the time?”.
+They have no idea that this could be related to gluten exposure.
 Reflux, heartburn, ulcer disease, Barrett’s esophagus, and even hernia are some of the more common diseases I have seen go into remission with the implementation of a TRUE gluten free diet.

 Make Sure Your Doctor Orders the Right Tests